keshavjha123/PixilAssignment/README.md

 }
 ```

-### To access a private repository, specify the full repository name in your Claude client configuration (e.g., `keshavmadhav12/keshavprivaterepo`).
+### To access a private repository, specify the full repository name in your Claude Desktop in your conversation (e.g., `keshavmadhav12/keshavprivaterepo`).

 ### Cursor/Cline